apoorvgarg10/MIPS/README.md

-# MIPS
+# MIPs
-Various implementaions in MIPS Architecture
+Implementaion of different basic architectures for basic MIPS instructions.